Roper Lake State Park

 Nice Fishing Dock on Roper Lake's North Shore

-To access lakeside areas to fish, take the first left turn after the entry station.
+For lakeside fishing areas, take the first left turn after the entry station.
 Pass the first picnic area, you'll find parking by a fishing dock.

 Have a boat?
-Only electric motors or people power allowed.4 Continue on the road, it winds around the Lake.
+Continue on the road, it winds around the Lake.
 You'll see a boat ramp/dock parking lot.

 Remember: have your valid Arizona fishing license, if you're age 10/+.
 Note: minnows as bait prohibited.